acto15/Choco_delight_data-PowerBI_Report/README.md

   - Monthly trend analysis of sales and orders
   - Sales forecasting using time-series models
   - Customer segmentation based on order patterns
-  - Highlights high-value customers and behavioral trends
+  - Highlights customers and their behavioral trends

 ### Data Preparation:
 - Trimmed and cleaned Excel datasets